Ayuen-madyt/Quicktill/README.md

 - Include a concise summary of the changes made in the description.
 - Provide any relevant information or context that may help reviewers understand the purpose and impact of the changes.

-### Background of this project

-The Quicktill project has a notable background that demonstrates its origin and the motivation behind its development.
-Initially, I would like to express my gratitude to [tngoman](https://github.com/tngoman/Store-POS.git) for their valuable contribution to the original repository located at [https://github.com/tngoman/Store-POS.git](https://github.com/tngoman/Store-POS.git).
-The original project created by tngoman has proven to be highly effective and impactful within its domain.

-Due to the exceptional qualities and functionalities exhibited by the original Quicktill repository, I made the decision to maintain a forked version of the project.
-This decision was driven by the recognition of the project's potential to further enhance and provide valuable solutions within the realm of point-of-sale (POS) systems.

-By maintaining the forked version of Quicktill, I aim to continue the legacy of the project, fostering its growth and ensuring its longevity.
-The focus remains on improving the codebase, incorporating new features, enhancing performance, and addressing any reported issues or bugs.
-Through this endeavor, the intention is to provide a robust and reliable solution that meets the evolving needs of the users and the broader community.

-The Quicktill project represents a collaborative effort and welcomes contributions from individuals who share the vision of delivering a comprehensive and efficient POS system.
-Together, we strive to make Quicktill a leading choice for businesses seeking a reliable and customizable point-of-sale solution.

-Thank you to all the contributors, past and present, who have helped shape Quicktill into what it is today.
-Your dedication and support are invaluable in driving the success of this project.

 ## License